greg-raven/Uncommon-Sense/_posts/2010-12-27-who-is-destroying-the-world.md

 ---
-title: 'Who is destroying the world?'
+title: "Who is destroying the world?"
 layout: post
 categories:
 - evil